ypriverol/github-paper/document/manuscript.md

 # Rule 9.
 Promote and discuss your projects: web page and more {-}

-The traditional way of promoting scientific software is by publishing them in the peer-reviewed scientific literature.
+The traditional way of promoting scientific software is by publishing an associated paper in the peer-reviewed scientific literature.
 Additional steps can boost the visibility of a organization.
 For example, GitHub _Pages_ are simple landing webpages that GitHub hosts for free without the need for a server or database.
 GitHub users can create and host blog